-You have questions about acupuncture and we are here to answer them.
+You have questions and we are here to answer them.

-Here is a list of our most common questions.
+Here is a list of our most commonly asked acupuncture questions about .

 Acupuncture is an ancient form of medicine which involves the insertion of fine needles into a person’s skin at specific points of the body.
 This is to manipulate the flow of energy—also called Qi and pronounced as “Chi”.
 Acupuncture began in China almost seven thousand years ago and still widely used today as an accepted form of conservative treatment.